Prograda/Skybolt/docs/getting_started.md

 * [Download a pre-built version](https://github.com/prograda/skybolt/releases) on supported operating systems
 * [Build from source](building_from_source.md)

+## Scenario Viewer App
+Skybolt comes with a Qt-based 3D scenario viewer application.
+Example scenarios that demonstrate use cases of the application can be found in `/Scenarios`.

 ## Creating Applications with Skybolt
 The `src/SkyboltExamples` directory contains example applications demonstrating how to build your own projects using Skybolt libraries.

 ## Using Python API
-Skybolt has a python API which allows the engine to be used outside the `SkyboltWidgetsApp` application.
-Refer to `src/SkyboltExamples/MinimalPython/MinimalPython.py` as an example.
-See also [Python API documentation](python_api/index.md).

-To explore example scenarios, navigate to the `/Scenarios` folder, where you will find pre-configured scenarios that demonstrate use cases of the application.
+Refer to `src/SkyboltExamples/MinimalPython/MinimalPython.py` for example usage of the python API.
+Refer to [Python API documentation](python_api/index.md) for complete reference.

 ## Writing Plugins
 Skybolt supports Python and C++ plugins as follows: